Digital Experience Platform Tech Trends To Look Out For In 2023

 NoCode and LowCode Development

 With expansion of digital transformation there has been demand for NoCode and LowCode tools.
 With the possibility for non-technical users to effortlessly build digital experiences and significantly less knowledge of programming languages, they are gaining prominence.
-LowCode deployment enables lesser weeks of planning and development and giving more testing time for DXP and CMS users.
+LowCode deployment enables lesser weeks of planning and development and giving more testing time for Digital Experience Platform and CMS users.

 Collaboration Will be at its Peak

 Collaboration and co-existing are the terms that are going to stay for a long time henceforth.
-DXPs and CMS (Content Management System) are adapted to this already.
+Digital Experience Platforms and CMS (Content Management System) are adapted to this already.
 Software vendors are coming up with improved and innovative features for such cross-team association.
 Newer platforms are prominently used for employee experience hubs with intranets and social networking tools to assist remote and distributed teams connect better.

 Food For Thought…

 It clearly has been a tough year.
 Businesses should perform wherever the customers are.
-The year 2020 saw businesses move to online without an option.
-But this year 2021 is also going to be much better for customers and businesses.
+But this year 2023 is also going to be much better for customers and businesses.
 Companies have positioned themselves in much better place to deliver better customer service with innovative and personalized experiences.

 One thing we can vouch for is that businesses today are much closer to their customers compared to last year.
 The technical and operational hindrances have become smaller as technical advancements are expanding.
 This is an incredible time for brands to leverage and reach out to customers and perform better.
-It won’t be wrong to say that DXP will be dominating the eCommerce world.
+It won’t be wrong to say that Digital experience trends will be dominating the eCommerce world.